snare/FatStacks/README.md

 1. This is not tested very well, but it mostly works for me.
 If it causes your cool purplez to evaporate, don't blame me.

-2. If it hangs mid re-stack or you want to bail out use /unfuckreset
+2. If it hangs mid re-stack or you want to bail out use /unfuck reset

 3. There appears to be a timing issue, I may have to rework the restacking to be asynchronous the same way the withdrawal and depositing works.